neoforged/Documentation/docs/resources/server/recipes/custom.md

 ### Common Information

-All recipes have common information which, although may not be implemented the same way, is parsed from the JSON.
+All recipes have common information which, although it may not be implemented the same way, is parsed from the JSON.
 For all recipes, vanilla provides `Recipe.CommonInfo`.
 Currently, it allows the recipe to specify whether to show the notification toast or not when unlocking. `CommonInfo` also provides a [map codec][codec] and [stream codec][streamcodec] for integrating with the [`RecipeSerializer`][serializer] below.

 As such, the `CommonInfo` can then be used to specify some methods on the `Recipe`: